bhnord/activities/README.md

 Come join us for a night of brews and Bachata at Castle Island Brewing Co.
 <a href="https://www.eventbrite.com/e/brews-bachata-tickets-1446918595469" target="_blank">info link</a>

-### The Night Bazaar
+### Summer Concerts: Tito Puente Latin Music Series

-**07/10 05:00PM - 07/10 10:00PM @ The Charles River Speedway**
+**07/10 07:00PM - 07/10 09:00PM @ Boston**
-On Thurs.
-July 10 & 24 from 5-10pm, over 100 small businesses are popping up at The Charles River Speedway (525 Western Ave 02135) in Boston to sell art, vinyl, vintage, & more at The Night Bazaar!
+Enjoy a Latin music concert this summer.
+Experience Latin music performed by renowned artists at various venues in Boston in honor of the legendary Tito Puente.
-<a href="https://www.facebook.com/share/15pJ6dQ1hb/" target="_blank">info link</a>
+<a href="https://college.berklee.edu/events/summer/tito-puente" target="_blank">info link</a>

 ### NEMPAC's Jazz in the Park